carlossg/presentations/2024-11_argocon/index.md

 ----

-# Steps
+## Steps

-Setting the steps correctly: short steps may not catch issues, not too short not too long
+Setting the steps correctly

+Short steps may not catch issues

-Long pauses can significantly increase deployment duration
+Long pauses or many steps can significantly increase deployment duration

 ----

-# False Positives / Negatives
+## False Positives / Negatives

 Review number of Rollouts that are not promoted